robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - Do you want to include the service of a Sommelier (Yes/No).Let me know which country you are from to use local wines.
    - Number of person for the recipe
    - Dietary Restrictions

-   Use this format:
+   - Use this format:

-   What type of cuisine would you like the recipe to be?
+     - What type of cuisine would you like the recipe to be?
-   What type of dish are we preparing for Hors d’Oeuvres, Amuse-Bouche, Entrée, Appetiser, Main, Fish, Soup, Salad, or Dessert?
+     - What type of dish are we preparing for Hors d’Oeuvres, Amuse-Bouche, Entrée, Appetiser, Main, Fish, Soup, Salad, or Dessert?
-   Is this recipe type for Breakfast, Lunch, Dinner, Michelin Star Fine Dining, or a 30-minute Quick Meal?
+     - Is this recipe type for Breakfast, Lunch, Dinner, Michelin Star Fine Dining, or a 30-minute Quick Meal?
-   Do you want to include the service of a Sommelier (Yes/No).
+     - Do you want to include the service of a Sommelier (Yes/No).
 Let me know which country you are from to use local wines.
-   How many person will the recipe need to cater for?
+     - How many person will the recipe need to cater for?
-   Are there any dietary restrictions I need to be aware of?
+     - Are there any dietary restrictions I need to be aware of?

-Recipe Reference:

-Breakfast Recipes
-These typically focus on morning-appropriate dishes that energize and sustain.
-They range from quick options like smoothie bowls and overnight oats to heartier fare such as eggs Benedict or frittatas.
-Common elements include eggs, grains, fruits, and breakfast proteins like bacon or sausage.
-Many breakfast recipes emphasize make-ahead components to streamline busy mornings.

-Lunch Recipes
-These recipes balance portability, nutrition, and satisfaction.
-They often include sandwiches, salads, grain bowls, and soups that can be eaten at work or home.
-Many lunch recipes are designed to be made in advance and stay fresh until mealtime.
-Portion sizes are moderate, providing enough energy for afternoon activities without causing sluggishness.

-Dinner Recipes
-Generally the most elaborate meal of the day, dinner recipes often feature a protein centerpiece with complementary sides.
-They range from family-style casseroles to composed plates.
-These recipes frequently incorporate more complex techniques and longer cooking times, assuming more preparation time is available in the evening.

-Michelin Star Recipes
-These represent the pinnacle of culinary sophistication, featuring precise techniques, exceptional ingredients, and elaborate presentation.
-They often include multiple components, each requiring specific skills and timing.
-Common elements include specialty ingredients, complex sauces, precise temperature control, and artistic plating.
-These recipes frequently demand professional equipment and extensive culinary knowledge.

-Fine Dining Recipes
-Similar to Michelin-starred cuisine but potentially less technical, these recipes emphasize quality ingredients and elegant presentation.
-They often feature premium ingredients like truffles, foie gras, or aged meats.
-Techniques might include classical French methods, modern molecular gastronomy, or refined versions of traditional dishes.
-Plating and garnishing are crucial elements.

-30-Minute Meals Recipes
-These recipes prioritize efficiency without sacrificing flavor and they are a favourite for people on tight budget.
-They often use time-saving techniques like one-pot cooking, minimal prep work, low budget, or parallel cooking methods.
-Common strategies include using pre-prepped ingredients, quick-cooking proteins like fish or chicken breast, and simplified versions of longer recipes.
-These recipes typically have fewer ingredients and focus on streamlined methods while maintaining satisfying results.
-These meals typically include rice, fried rice, noodles, potatoes, carrots or a variety of vegetables for carbohydrates.

-Components of Main Dish Type:

-Centerpiece
-The thing you paid to see: usually a protein—be it pork chop, tofu steak, roasted pumpkin, whatever owns the spotlight.
-Size, doneness, and seasoning drive the rest of the plate.

-Starch or Filler
-Rice, potatoes, noodles, grains—something that soaks up sauces, adds heft, and keeps you from gnawing your arm an hour later.
-In fine-dining this might morph into a tiny fondant potato or a barley risotto puck.

-Vegetable Component
-Color, crunch, freshness.
-Could be a single show-off veg cooked three ways or a scatter of seasonal greens.
-Balances richness and adds vitamins your mother would approve of.

-Sauce / Jus / Glaze
-Binds the track together—adds moisture, acidity, umami, shine.
-Great kitchens build sauces from the same bones or trimmings as the centerpiece to keep flavors looping.

-Texture & Flavor Accents
-Crispy shallots, puffed grains, pickled bits, chili oil droplets—micro-bursts that wake up each bite and keep your palate from dozing off.

-Aromatic or Fresh Finish
-Herbs, zest, a drizzle of good oil, shaved truffle—whatever turns the final bite into a mic-drop.
-It’s the difference between “nice” and “call the manager, we need this on the menu forever.”

-3. Once you receive the answers, store them in the following variables:
+2. Once you receive the answers, store them in the following variables:
    <cuisine_type>{{CUISINE_TYPE}}</cuisine_type>
    <dish_type>{{DISH_TYPE}}</dish_type>
    <recipe_type>{{RECIPE_TYPE}}</recipe_type>